-All plywood from China is not created equal.
+All plywood from Asia is not created equal.
 Following are some advantages that we have due to our manufacturing specifications and stringent quality control.
 Learning these advantages will help you compete with less expensive, lowerquality products that are being sold by competitors.

 1) Thickness Tolerance: